-- 13. The University requires that students following those programmes which include a placement in a clinical or professional setting and either require or lead to eligibility to apply for Registration by a Registration body, behave at all times in a manner that: - conforms to the relevant code of professional conduct or practice including the Registration Body's requirements with respect to the use of social media (as defined in the Student Social Media Policy), including social media forums that are not public; and - (ii) is consistent with the behaviour required by the relevant profession and by the employers of such professional staff; and - (iii) does not jeopardise or put at risk the welfare, wellbeing, or safety of either themselves and/or others.
+- 13. The University requires that students following those programmes which include a placement in a clinical or professional setting and either require or lead to eligibility to apply for Registration by a Registration body, behave at all times in a manner that: - (i) conforms to the relevant document(s) that set out expectations for professional conduct or practice including the Registration Body's requirements with respect to the use of social media (as defined in the Student Social Media Policy), including social media forums that are not public; and - (ii) is consistent with the behaviour required by the relevant profession and by the employers of such professional staff; and

+(iii) does not jeopardise or put at risk the welfare, wellbeing, or safety of either themselves and/or others.